WE’RE STAYING SAFE AND STILL SHIPPING – FIND OUT HOW SERVICES ARE AFFECTED BY COVID-19

-Since then, Stages can count three Tour de France and one Vuelta a Espana victories in its palmarès along a host of other podium-topping results while working with Team Sky.
+Since then, Stages can count four Tour de France, one Giro d'Italia and one Vuelta a Espana victories among its palmarès along a host of other podium-topping results.
 Meanwhile, the brand has also continued to innovate with carbon and dual-sided power meter designs and its next-generation Dash head unit.

 Stages has soared to prominence and plaudits in only a few short years thanks to its exceptional power meters, which offer everything both recreational riders and top professionals need without the complexity and high cost of many competitor's units.